thindil/bob/README.md

 ### Configuration file

 Bob looking for file `.bob.yml` in current directory (where it is executed).
 If it find it, it reads all available commands from here.
-Sample default
+Sample
 configuration:

      - command:
        name: list
+       variables:
+           - DIRECTORY = /home/user
        execute:
-           - ls .
+           - ls $DIRECTORY
-       description: Show content of current directory
+       description: Show content of $DIRECTORY directory

 Explanation:

 * `-command:`          - Each command for Bob must starts from this line.
                          Each configuration file may have as much as you want commands defined.
 * `name: list`         - Name of the selected command.
 It will be used as argument for Bob.
-In this example, full command for Bob will be `bob list`
+In this example, full command for Bob will be `bob list`.
+* `variables:`         - Mark start of list of enviromental variables which will be added when running this Bob command.
+* `- [name] = [value]` - Each environment variable which will be added
+                         during running this Bob command must starts with hypen. [name] is the name of the variable which will be added, [value] is the value of the variable which will be added.
+Each command can have as much as you want variables.
 * `execute:`           - Mark start of list of commands or programs to execute when running this Bob command.
 * `- [command]`        - Each command or program which will be executed during running this Bob command must starts with hypen.
 If you want to made that command maximum portable, use relative paths instead of absolute. *Note:* command `cd` will not be executed.
 It is used by the program for set proper directory.
 Each command can execute as much as you want other commands or programs.
 * `description`        - Command description, will be show on run `bob help` (or just `bob`) command.

 Commands to execute can have also variables used in they definitions.
 Variables starts with sign `$`. `$` and number after it means argument from command line entered during executing Bob command.
 For example, `$2` means second argument after Bob command name.
-Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`.
+Thus if you enter: `bob dosomething one two`, `$2` will be replaced by word `two`. `$` and any alphanumeric character(s) means environment variable with that name, available durning executing this Bob command.
+In this example, it is variable `$DIRECTORY`.

 ## Build the program from sources